Transport for London: History

-TfL was heavily impacted by multiple bombings on the underground and bus systems on 7 July 2005.
+TfL was heavily impacted by multiple bombings on the Underground and bus systems on 7 July 2005.
 Numerous TfL staff were recognised in the 2006 New Year honours list for the actions taken on that day, including aiding survivors, removing bodies, and restoring the transport system so that millions of commuters were able to depart London at the end of the workday.
-(Note: Those mentioned include Peter Hendy, who was at the time Head of Surface Transport division, and Tim O'Toole, head of the Underground division, who were both awarded CBEs.
+(Note: Those mentioned include Peter Hendy, who was at the time Head of Surface Transport division, and Tim O'Toole, head of the Underground division, who were both appointed CBEs.
 Others included David Boyce, Station Supervisor, London Underground (MBE); John Boyle, Train Operator, London Underground (MBE); Peter Sanders, Group Station Manager, London Underground (MBE); Alan Dell, Network Liaison Manager, London Buses (MBE) and John Gardner, Events Planning Manager (MBE).)
-The incident was heavily scrutinised, leading to various long term changes being proposed by groups such as London Assembly, including the accelerated implementation of underground radio connectivity.
+The incident was heavily scrutinised, leading to various long-term changes being proposed by groups such as London Assembly, including the accelerated implementation of underground radio connectivity.

 On 20 February 2006, the DfT announced that TfL would take over management of services then provided by Silverlink Metro.
 On 5 September 2006, the London Overground branding was announced, and it was confirmed that the extended East London line would be included.
 On 11 November 2007, TfL took over the North London Railway routes from Silverlink Metro.
 At the launch, TfL undertook to revamp the routes by improving service frequencies and station facilities, staffing all stations, introducing new rolling stock and allowing Oyster pay as you go throughout the network from the outset.
 This launch was accompanied by a marketing campaign entitled "London's new train set", with posters and leaflets carrying an image of model railway packaging containing new Overground trains, tracks and staff.

 On 1 June 2008, the drinking of alcoholic beverages was banned on Tube and London Overground trains, buses, trams, Docklands Light Railway and all stations operated by TfL across London but not those operated by other rail companies.
 Carrying open containers of alcohol was also banned on public transport operated by TfL.
 The then-Mayor of London Boris Johnson and TfL announced the ban with the intention of providing a safer and more pleasant experience for passengers.
 There were "Last Round on the Underground" parties on the night before the ban came into force.
 Passengers refusing to observe the ban may be refused travel and asked to leave the premises.
 The GLA reported in 2011 that assaults on London Underground staff had fallen by 15% since the introduction of the ban.

+TfL funded two joint schemes in the London Borough of Richmond upon Thames and London Borough of Sutton, called Smarter Travel, which promoted the use of cycling and other forms of sustainable transport.